rayhea/GTAVMACROS/readme.md

 - Auto : If checked, the script cycles through hack until it is complete.
 - Detect Mode : Detects the hack.

-*For faster response, select the hack from drop down list and uncheck Auto and press `k` respectively*
+*For faster response, select the hack from drop down list and uncheck Auto and press `k` as shown below*

 ~~~
 For fingerprint hack